Defense Secretary tells West Point cadets they're ready - WTMJ

 Graduating cadets were spaced 3 feet (1 meter) apart on the field.
 Each graduate was provided with six tickets, instead of 10, which allowed spacing between different families in the stands of the stadium.

-“Looking out at all you, I see the vanguard of a generation.
-I see patriotic, committed young people coming of age at a hinge in history who grew up never knowing anything other than a nation at war,” Austin said.
+“Looking out at all of you, I see the vanguard of a generation.
+I see patriotic, committed young people coming of age at a hinge in history, who grew up never knowing anything other than a nation at war,” Austin said.

 The modified ceremony capped an unusual year at West Point in which COVID-19 forced changes in how the military trained and educated more than 4,000 cadets.
 West Point also endured fallout from a cheating scandal in which dozens of freshmen were accused of cheating on an online calculus exam in May 2020.